fma965/f9-homelab/README.md

 ## <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f42c/512.gif" alt="🐬" width="20" height="20"> Docker

-My Docker instance is running on my [Unraid](https://unraid.net/) server and managed by [Komodo](https://github.com/moghtech/komodo) with GitOps practices, it runs most things that require bulk storage such as [Jellyfin](https://github.com/jellyfin/jellyfin), [Frigate](https://github.com/blakeblackshear/frigate), [Immich](https://github.com/immich-app/immich), [*Arrs](https://wiki.servarr.com/) and AI workloads.
+My Docker instance is running on my [TrueNAS](https://truenas.com/) server and managed by [Komodo](https://github.com/moghtech/komodo) with GitOps practices, it runs AI workloads that require a dedicated NVidia GPU, Ser2Net for my Zigbee adapter and more, I've tried to limit as much as possible what the NAS does and where possible offloaded it to the Kubernetes cluster.

-These could run on my Kubernetes cluster but as they require bulk storage it seems a bit pointless when Unraid is able to do these things for me.

 ### GitOps